Rectangle Free Coloring of Grids: Tools for Finding -colorings

-The next lemma shows that such partitions always exist.
-The lemma (and the examples above) is based on the Wikipedia entry on Round Robin tournaments.
+In order to generalize Theorem~\ref{th:cplusone} we need a lemma.
+The lemma (and the examples) is based on the Wikipedia entry on Round Robin tournaments; hence we assume it is folklore.
 We present a proof for completeness.